-- 8) Determined to get the job done we worked all weekend. - 9) Marina who was the president of the club was the first to speak.
+9) Marina who was the president of the club was the first to speak. (place commas around "who is the president of the club")

 Commas with Compound Sentences: A compound sentence consists of two or more parts that could each stand alone as a sentence.
 When the parts are joined by a coordinating conjunction, use a comma before the conjunction to indicate a pause between the two thoughts.